pantelis/aiml-common/lectures/dnn/dnn-intro/_index.md

 From a neuroscientiﬁc point of view, it is interesting to think of the softmax as a way to create a form of competition between the units that participate in it: the softmax outputs always sum to 1 so an increase in the value of one unit necessarily corresponds to a decrease in the value of others.
 This is analogous to the lateral inhibition that is believed to exist between nearby neurons in the cortex.
 At the extreme (when the diﬀerence between the maximal and the others is large in magnitude) it becomes a form of winner-take-all(one of the outputs is nearly 1, and the others are nearly 0).

 The CE or the negative log-likelihood that originate from the application of the maximum likelihood principle offer in practice certain advantages during the learning of deep neural networks.
 Given that the gradient must be large enough to act as a guiding beam during SGD,  we need to avoid situations that the output units result in flat responses (saturate).
-Since softmax involves exponentials, it saturates when for example the differences between inputs become extreme, the CE or negative log likelihood helps as the log undoes the exponential terms.
+Since softmax involves exponentials, it saturates when for example the differences between inputs become extreme, the CE or negative log likelihood based loss helps as the log undoes the exponential terms.

 #### ReLUs